microsoft/CSS-Exchange/docs/M365/MDO/ResendFailedOutboundMail.md

 The script can help in this type of scenario:

+- Your entire tenant has been blocked due to exceeding sending threshold limits, and you have legitimate email that still needs to go out.

-- A user has exceeded the sending limits for Exchange Online, for example, or for sending excessive spam, and becomes blocked from sending.
+- A user has exceeded the sending limits for Exchange Online, for example, and becomes blocked from sending.

 - After the problem is mitigated and the sender unblocked, you need to resend some legitimate outbound or internal emails.